ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [Explanation]

-# Part I Final Exam
+# Part I: Final Exam

 * Not included as part of the free version of the course.

 # Part II: Implementation

-# 1. Basics of Implementation
+# Basics of Implementation

 ### Implementation Overview